sukanyaghosh74/apple-calendar/README.md

 1. **Generate an App-Specific Password:**
    - Go to [appleid.apple.com](https://appleid.apple.com/account/manage)
-   - Under “Sign-In and Security,” select “App-Specific Passwords” and generate a new one.
+   - Under "Sign-In and Security," select "App-Specific Passwords" and generate a new one.

 2. **Login:**
    - Enter your iCloud email and the app-specific password in the login form.